TheCatSaber/Code-for-Intermediate-IRP-2020/README.md

 timesToRun (default: 1) - If 1, run the run_once() function
 (runs once and output includes a picture), if > 1, run each colouring that number of times, but no picture output.
 Must be an integer > 0.

+IGInital (default: "degree_greedy") - the initial colouring to use for iterated greedy.
+Invalid will default to degree_greedy
+Valid: degree_greedy, random_greedy, dsatur

+IGLimit (default: 100) - how many iterations of iterated greedy to perform without decrease in number of colours.
+Valid: any positive integer.

+IGGoalK (default: 1) - goal for how many colours to achieve in iterated greedy.
+Iterated greedy will automatically stop once achieved.
+Valid: any positive integer.

+ig_ratios (default: 50,30,50,0,0,0) - Ratios for functions for iterated greedy.
+In order: reverse group, random group, largest first group, smallest first group, increasing total degree, decreasing total degree.
+Valid: comma separated values of 6 positive integers (no spaces).

 # License